-Lovely to meet you – I’m Ivy Pierce, an interior designer and a mom to my one-year-old little girl, Heidi.
+Lovely to meet you – I’m Ivy Pierce, an interior designer and a mom to my two-year-old little girl, Heidi.
 This collection was inspired by my first trip to India in 2019 – I returned home with a passion for the traditional block printed textiles I saw in Jaipur, and I knew I needed to share this incredible artistry with the world!

 Upon returning home, we found out we were expecting our first baby, and I began to dream up ways I could incorporate my newfound Indian treasures into her nursery.
 I designed block printed baby bedding to use in her room, which you will see in this look book.
 Throughout my career as an interior designer, I have been incredibly fortunate to create many beautiful nurseries over the years, and they are truly my favorite projects.
 There is always so much hope and joy surrounding a nursery project and the arrival of a sweet new baby!

 When the global pandemic hit, I found myself isolated at home with a newborn baby.
 To take my mind off of the stressful health crisis, Heidi and I played dress-up each day for our walks around the neighborhood.
 We dressed her in sweet smocked dresses, precious bubbles and vintage clothing I had collected for her over the years, and I found myself wishing I had something as comfortable and breezy as her outfits for myself.
 Thus, the India & Ivy collection was born!